-Most people’s first contact with home investors come from the cheap, flimsy signs amateur investors leave all over town.
-The ones that say, “We buy houses–fast!” or “We buy houses, cash, any condition.”
+Most people’s first contact with home investors comes from the cheap, flimsy signs amateur investors leave all over town.
+The ones that say, “We buy houses fast!” or “We buy houses, cash, any condition.”

 Of course, newbies aren’t the biggest worry you’ve got to face.
-You’ve really got to be worried about scammers.
-You need to know how to separate a scammer from a legitimate investment firm that’s actually going to help you.
+If you’re considering selling your house to an investor, you need to be aware of fake house buyers, real estate investment schemes, and fraud—and how to spot the difference between them from a legitimate investment firm that’s actually going to help you.
 As legitimate investors, we’ll do everything we can to help you spot these scams before you get into trouble.

 Tip #1: Understand the flow of money in a legitimate real estate transaction.

 Money does not flow from you to the buyer.
 Money flows from the buyer to you.